MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/services-in-china/download-office-app-for-Android-and-iOS.md

 To download the Office app for Android and iOs:

 - Download the Office app for Android phones and tablets from the [Google Play Store](https://play.google.com/store/apps/details?id=com.microsoft.office.officehubrow).
-- Download the Office app for iPhones through the [App Store](https://products.office.com/en-us/mobile/office?rtc=2).
+- Download the Office app for iPhones from the [App Store](https://products.office.com/en-us/mobile/office?rtc=2).
 (The Office app for iPad will be available later)

 ## Security considerations before you download the Office app